 Ha Chong-Hyun is recognised for his contributions to the development of abstract art in postwar South Korea.
 The artist is closely associated with Dansaekhwa, a style of monochromatic abstract painting that emerged in the late 1960s and 70s with an emphasis on process, tactility, and surface.Read More

 Ha Chong-Hyun rose to prominence in the early 1970s for 'Conjunction', a series of paintings made using bae-ap-bub.
 A culmination of Ha's innovative experimentations with unorthodox materials, bae-ap-bub involves pushing paint through the back of the canvas.
 Though simple, this method allows for countless variations depending on the size of the pores in the fabric and the pressure with which the paint is applied.

 Graduating with a BFA from Seoul's Hongik University in 1959, Ha Chong-Hyun began experimenting with geometric abstractions in the early stages of his career.
-White Paper for Urban Planning (1967) from the 'Urban Planning' series, for example, depicts angular shapes composed of straight lines and monochromatic gradients that echo decorative patterns found in traditional Korean architecture.
+An example is 'White Paper for Urban Planning' (1967–9), a series of oil paintings that depicts angular shapes composed of straight lines and monochromatic gradients in an echo of the decorative patterns found in traditional Korean architecture.

-Ha Chong-Hyun's artworks are also marked by his use of inexpensive and quotidian materials, a trait he shared with many of his contemporaries working in post-War Korea.
-As the artist reflected in his interview with Ocula Magazine, he could not afford to produce large scales of only one type of work and wished to investigate the full range of materials available around him.
-Burlap sack, which was dispatched by the United States for relief goods during and after the war in Korea, became one of his favoured canvases as well.
+Ha's primary materials at the time consisted of inexpensive and quotidian materials, a trait he shared with many of his contemporaries working in an environment recovering from war.
+As he could not afford to produce large-scale works, the artist sought to investigate the full range of materials available around him.
+Burlap sack, which was dispatched by the United States for relief goods during and after the war in Korea, became one of his favoured canvases.

-Sherry Paik | Ocula | 2019
+Sherry Paik | Ocula | 2022